franksrp-ld/ssf/doc/AWS App Runner.md

 You’ll need:

-- A GCP project (e.g. `lookoutdemo-ssf`) with billing enabled.
+- An AWS account with admin or sufficient IAM privileges.
-- `gcloud` CLI installed and up to date.
+- `AWS` CLI installed and up to date.
+- An ECR (Elastic Container Registry) enabled
+- A Docker or another container builder
 - Git installed
 - A Lookout tenant + App Key with access to Mobile Risk API (MRA).
 - An Okta Identity Engine org with Identity Threat Protection.